-A fresh salad brings a splash of color and crispiness, brightening even the dullest days with its lively crunch.
+A fresh salad adds a burst of color and a satisfying crunch, bringing brightness to the dullest days with its vibrant crackle.

 Whether it’s spring or winter, eating a big bowl of leafy green vegetables helps keep you full and energized.